rebeccaeilering/my-dev-blog/content/HTML5 Semantic Elements/index.md

 ##Header

 The `<header>` element is for introductory content or navigation aids.
 Many times this will contain heading text, logo, search.
 This doesn't go inside the main tag but it can be used as a child element inside a section or article tag.
 Headers when they are not child elements do act as landmarks.
-If the header is a child element inside a section or article tag do no act as landmarks.
+If the header is a child element inside a section or article tag they do no act as landmarks.

 [Learn more about the Header tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header)